keshavrathinavel/Big-O/README.md

-# 🏎️ Load Test and Database Generation Automation
+# 🏎️ BigO Tools: Dataset gen + Load Testing

-This project uses a `Justfile` to automate the following tasks:
-✅ Building binaries
-✅ Generating dataset
-✅ Running load tests with configurable parameters
-✅ Managing Docker containers

----
+This repository contains tools in order to generate dataset (with all unique keys) and perform a load test on the BigO solution cluster.

 ## ⚠️ **Requirements**
 - `just` installed
 - **Go 1.24.1 or higher** installed
 - Docker installed and running
+- Your BigO solution
 ---

 ## 🚀 **Setup**